rpearce/robertwpearce.com/posts/2020-01-19-announcing-react-medium-image-zoom-v4.md

 ---

 _tl;dr => I've release v4 of [react-medium-image-zoom](https://www.npmjs.com/package/react-medium-image-zoom),
-and you should consider use it for zooming images.
+and you should consider using it for zooming images.
 Check out [the Storybook Examples](https://rpearce.github.io/react-medium-image-zoom/) to see it in action._